yubiszn/GitActivities/Activity1.md

     git clone https://github.com/FranklinUniversityCompSciPracticum/GitActivities
     ```

     Wait for the clone operation to complete.
 You now have a copy of the GIT repository local to your machine.
-You do not have any rights to make changes on this repository, however.
-Therefore, to use this repository you would have to disconnect it and setup your own.
+If you didn't have rights to the repository, you would have to disconnect it and setup your own.

 ### Setup your own Repository ###
 For the first part of this activity, you need to setup your own repository.
 To do this, you need to make sure you have a google account.